With Mrs Forrest & Mrs Naylor Mrs Hackett

 Aspect 7 Oral Blending and Segmenting - click to play

 Email which activities you have taken part in.

 Ball skills - Can you throw and catch the ball together?
 Can you beat your personal best.
 Use different sized balls to make it easier or harder.
 You can use socks rolled up if you like.

 Maths Focus - NUMBER

-Everyday count in daily routine.
+Everyday count in the daily routine.
 Snack time is a really good time to achieve this.
-Count out how many pieces of apple you would like or how many crackers and so on.
+Count out how many pieces of apple you would like or how many crackers you would like on the plate and so on.
 Count as you walk up or down the stairs.
 Count cars and other things on your daily walk.